Bumiputera (Malaysia): Contentious policy

-As a result of these policies, many bumiputera with good connections quickly became millionaires.
-According to Tan Sri Rafidah Aziz, former Minister of Trade and Industry, the policy was to create "Towering Malays".
+In a report titled 2012 Investment Climate Statement – Malaysia published by the Bureau of Economic and Business Affairs (US Department of State), the reality of the Bumiputera policy was described as follows: Many of the preference policies are opaque, with details of implementation largely left to the various ministries and civil servants within those ministries.
+Policies and practices vary greatly.
+Some practices are explicit and contained in law or regulation, while others are informal, leaving much ambiguity for potential investors.
+The civil service itself is subject to bumiputera hiring preferences.
+The NEM [New Economic Model] proposes reforming ethnic preferences in business ownership and social safety net programs.
+Some conservative bumiputera groups have voiced strong opposition to any significant changes to the extensive preferences.As a result of these policies, many Bumiputera with good connections quickly became millionaires.
+According to Rafidah Aziz, former Minister of Trade and Industry, the policy was to create "Towering Malays".
 In 2005 she gave a speech that stated: "If there are young Malay entrepreneurs whose companies are successful, then we appreciate their success, we want Towering Malays of glokal (global and local) standard".
 She also said that the policy of Approved Permits (APs) had produced many bumiputera entrepreneurs in the automotive industry.

-Since 2000, the Government has discussed phasing out certain affirmative action programs and reinstating "meritocracy".
+Since 2000, the government has discussed phasing out certain affirmative action programs and reinstating "meritocracy".
 In 2003 it began the system of "Malaysian model meritocracy" for university admission.
 Admission to public universities was not based upon a common examination such as the SAT or A-Levels, but rather upon a two parallel systems of either a one-year matriculation course or a two-year STPM (Malaysian Higher School Certificate) programme.
-Bumiputras compose an overwhelming majority of entrants to the matriculation programme.
-It is a commonly-held belief that the public university entry requirements are easier for matriculation students and disproportionately difficult for STPM students.
+Bumiputera compose an overwhelming majority of entrants to the matriculation programme.
+It is a commonly held belief that the public university entry requirements are easier for matriculation students and disproportionately difficult for STPM students.

 Quotas also exist for Public Services Department (JPA) scholarships, full scholarships offered to students to study in leading universities worldwide.
 These scholarships are given on the basis of SPM (Sijil Pelajaran Malaysia, the equivalent of O-Levels) results, ethnic group, and certain quotas.
 The JPA scholars are sent to selected pre-university programmes offered by the government – from there, they apply to universities.